ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/codes/relayer.js.md

 		We wait 5 seconds in between transactions to make sure we do not replace our own transactions before they are added to a block.
 	 */
 	setInterval(async () => {
-		/* If there is not transactions to send do nothing */ if (txs.length > 0) {
+		/* If there is no transaction to send, do nothing */ if (txs.length > 0) {
 			/*
         		If provided blockNumbers for avax or subnet are close to current blocks of the chains Then a transaction might get added to the txs array twice.
 Once processing old blocks (but pretty recent) and once subscribed to new events.
+Therefore, we have to eliminate same txs by filtering.
 			 */
 			txs = txs.filter(
 				(value, index, self) =>